MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/t-sql.md

 T-SQL support, however, is useful for tools that can't be easily converted to use KQL.
 T-SQL support is also useful for casual use by people familiar with SQL.

-Azure Data Explorer can interpret and run T-SQL queries with some language limitations.
+Kusto can interpret and run T-SQL queries with some language limitations.

 > [!NOTE]
 > Azure Data Explorer doesn't support DDL commands.
 Only T-SQL `select` statements are supported.